-4.4 Cement-Bentonite and Soil-Cement Bentonite Walls

-- (i) Such walls have traditionally been employed on relatively small remediations to moderate depths.
-They employ simple and well-established technology (backhoe) and can give a very reliable, consistent, quick and economical solution to depths of almost 70 feet. - (ii) However, the work conducted at Twin Buttes Dam has highlighted the technical and economic advantages of using soil-cement-bentonite walls in certain conditions, over huge areas, and employing panel-type installation methodologies (as opposed to the more typical backhoe construction used on the huge levee repair projects in Sacramento). - (iii) Their constructability is challenged by dense/stiff and bouldery conditions, or where the stability of the trench proves difficult to maintain. - (iv) The recent use of granulated blast furnace slag has been found very beneficial for strength and permeability development. - (v) Excellent laboratory and field data can be cited to support the development of such mixes.
+- 4.4 Cement-Bentonite and Soil-Cement Bentonite Walls - (i) Such walls have traditionally been employed on relatively small remediations to moderate depths.
+They employ simple and well-established technology (backhoe) and can give a very reliable, consistent, quick and economical solution. - (ii) However, the work conducted at Twin Buttes Dam has highlighted the technical and economic advantages of using soil-cement-bentonite walls in certain conditions, over huge areas, and employing panel-type installation methodologies (as opposed to backhoe). - (iii) Their constructability is challenged by dense/stiff and bouldery conditions, or where the stability of the trench proves difficult to maintain. - (iv) The recent use of granulated blast furnace slag has been found very beneficial for strength and permeability development. - (v) Excellent laboratory and field data can be cited to support the development of such mixes.